 "P" codes P0133, P0139, P0153 and P0159

-9. Tape the new pigtail wire to the old one and use the old wire to fish-pull the new wire up to their electrical plugs in the engine compartment
+- Tape the new pigtail wire to the old one and use the old wire to pull the new wire up to the electrical plugs in the engine compartment above.

 #OBD #OBDC #OBDC-II #On board diagnostic